UBC-MDS/DSCI-532_2024_17_Global-CO2-Emissions-Tracker/reports/m1_proposal.md

 These engineered variables will enrich our analysis, enabling us to create more insightful and impactful visualizations.
 By examining the distribution, trends, and outliers in carbon emissions, we aim to provide valuable insights that can help our target audience in their efforts to address climate change.

 ## 3. Research questions
 Mary is a warm-hearted Vancouverite deeply invested in her community.
-On her way to work today, she learned about Vancouver's ambitious plan to achieve 'net zero' emissions by xxxx, a concept new to her.
+On her way to work today, she learned about Vancouver's ambitious plan to achieve 'net zero' emissions by 2050, a concept new to her.
 After a brief research, she became more interested in the topic and was eager to understand the broader context, to uncover the current status of global emissions.
 She wondered: How close are we to achieving 'net zero' globally?
 Are the world's largest emitters on track to meet these goals?
 What is the overall emissions landscape?

 With these questions in mind, Mary accesses the 'Global CO2 Emissions Tracker.'
 Upon logging in, she will be greeted by a global map highlighting countries with higher emissions in darker shades.
 Adjacent to the map, a pie chart will offer a detailed breakdown of each country's contribution to global emissions.
 The interface will include several controls, allowing her to filter data by year, region, or specific countries of interest.
 A line chart will display the emission trends of selected countries, complemented by a histogram showcasing the top emitters in her chosen region.